 Tolerate: Deer, Black Walnut

-Native to Europe and Asia, stachys is a glabrous to densely-hairy perennial that is noted for its late spring floral display.
+Stachys officinalis is native to Europe and Asia.
+It is a glabrous to densely-hairy perennial that is noted for its late spring floral display.
 Wrinkled, scallop-edged, ovate to oblong, petiolate, dark green leaves (to 5” long) form a basal clump to 9-12” tall.
 Upright flowering stems rise to 12” above the foliage clump in late spring to early summer, each stem topped by a spike of reddish-purple (less frequently pink or white), two-lipped, tubular flowers.
 Clumps will spread over time to form a dense ground cover.
 Although some species of Stachys are grown primarily for their gray woolly leaves (e.g., Stachys byzantina or lamb’s ears), this species is grown primarily for its vivid flowers which can provide a spectacular display, particularly when massed.
 Moreover, when plants are in flower, they somewhat more closely resemble some of the salvias than the fuzzy-leaved lamb’s ears.
 Synonymous with Stachys betonica and Betonica officinalis.

 No serious insect or disease problems.